URL Specification

 Percent decoding of strings is stratified into the following phases:

-- Analyse the string as into pct-encoded-bytes, pct-invalid and uncoded parts according to the pct-encoded-string grammar.
+- Analyse the string into pct-encoded-bytes, pct-invalid and uncoded parts according to the pct-encoded-string grammar.

 URL Model